 Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arm's-length.
-Properties are not depreciated but are revalued annually according to market conditions at the year-end.
+Properties are not depreciated but are reviewed annually and revalued if market conditions at the year end indicates a material change affecting the valuation of the property.
 Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the CIES.
 The same treatment is applied to gains and losses on disposal.